hmz777/hmz777.github.io/_posts/2019-05-09-Creating a windows service.markdown

 installutil /u MyService.exe
 {% endhighlight %}

-Make sure to add installers to the service before building your project in order to be installed successfully by the `installutil.exe`.
+Make sure to add installers to the service before building your project in order to be installed successfully by the `installutil.exe` utility.